 Here are some tips on managing your time within your business:

 - Have an office space away from the rest of your family.
 If you need to work from home, make sure your office is not in the middle of home life including your kitchen table.
 I had a friend that worked from another friend’s house in a room in their basement just so he could get tasks done without being distracted.
 Many people choose to work at coffee shops or rent spaces in other office buildings.
 Regardless of where you decide to work from make sure it is conducive to getting things done and not being distracted.

 - Have office hours and stick to them.
 If you work from home you have to have office hours that are consistent.
-I have a friend who does Seattle SEO services that has three small children with special needs so he works from home.
+I have a friend who does home investing and works with people who are looking to sell home fast that has three small children with special needs so he works from home.
 He sets his hours so that he can help out during the day and then he works every night and this is effective for their family.
 The great thing about owning your own business is you can be flexible and set your own hours.
 The key is to make sure that you set hours that work for you and your family and stick to them.